Disclosure: This content may contain affiliate links. Read my disclosure policy.

 - Your starting location, destination, and planned route

 - A time by which you’ll check in to let them know you’re safe

-- The DEC emergency number for the Catskills, to wit…
+- The correct DEC emergency number for the Catskills, to wit…

-3. Put this Number in Your Phone Right Now
+Put This Number in Your Phone Right Now

-When people get into serious trouble in the Catskills, they usually dial 911.
+When people get into serious trouble on a mountain, they usually dial 911.
 Bad idea.
-The police can help but they don’t know the terrain.
+The police will help you, but they don’t know the terrain.
 Calling 911 only adds delay while they coordinate with the DEC.
-Instead, call the DEC emergency number directly.
+Instead, call the correct DEC emergency number directly.

 Every single person on your hike should have this number in their phone.